 Family Violence and Implications for Social Networks and Economic Success

 The effects of family violence extend outside of the household.
-More specifically, an increase in domestic violence has an impact on the victims’ relationship with others including friends, neighbors, children, extended family, and coworkers.
+More specifically, an increase in domestic violence has an impact on the victims’ relationships with others, including friends, neighbors, children, extended family, and coworkers.
 While research from the Journal of Family Violence shows that coworkers’ support is extremely important for victims of domestic violence, work-from-home orders have negatively impacted people’s social circles and prevented victims from seeing support teams.
 In addition, because most victims do not have access to in-person support systems, there has been an influx in domestic violence helpline calls.
 The World Health Organization (WHO) recently reported a “10-50% increase in domestic violence helpline calls” in several countries.
-Thus, as more victims lack access to in-person support systems, domestic violence not only affects relationships, but businesses and the success of the economy overall.
+Thus, as more victims lack access to in-person support systems, domestic violence affects not only relationships but also businesses and the success of the economy overall.

 Impact of Domestic Violence on Corporations